massimocaprinali/cloud-foundry-public/liberty-dynatrace.md

 # Use Dynatrace to monitor Liberty in {{site.data.keyword.cloud_notm}}
 {: #using_dynatrace}

 Dynatrace is a third-party service that provides monitoring for your app.
-You can integrate Dynatrace with your Liberty application, but IBM does not provide support for third-party services.
+You can integrate Dynatrace with your Liberty app, but IBM does not provide support for third-party services.
 See [Third-party services](/docs/cloud-foundry-public?topic=cloud-foundry-public-buildpack_support_statement#third-party) for more information.

-For more information about Dynatrace and its licensing, see [Dynatrace Application Monitoring](https://www.dynatrace.com/solutions/application-monitoring/){: external}.
+For more information about Dynatrace and its licensing, see [Dynatrace Application Monitoring](https://www.dynatrace.com/solutions/app-monitoring/){: external}.

-When your Liberty application is configured to use Dynatrace, the default behavior is that the Liberty runtime will acquire a Dynatrace agent `.jar` file from a Dynatrace site and run that Dynatrace agent with your app.
+When your Liberty app is configured to use Dynatrace, the default behavior is that the Liberty runtime will acquire a Dynatrace agent `.jar` file from a Dynatrace site and run that Dynatrace agent with your app.
 With that default behavior the minimal necessary configuration to use Dynatrace is to create a user-provided service that points to